-An oncology care plan HSP350 (DOC 218KB) is completed by a health professional in consultation with parents or legal guardians for children diagnosed with cancer that require support in education and care services.
+An oncology care plan HSP350 (DOCX 218KB) is completed by a health professional in consultation with parents or legal guardians for children diagnosed with cancer that require support in education and care services.

 Intravenous care instructions HSP351 (DOC 590KB) should also be included to support staff and provide first aid strategies for children and young people with an IV.

 Where a child or young person has cancer a health support agreement HSP120 (DOC 243KB) and safety and risk management plan HSP121 (DOC 147KB) should be completed.
 These are completed by the parent and education or care service to document specific risk minimisation strategies, individualised management and treatment for the child in the context of the education or care service.